jsom1/jsom1.github.io/_summaries/tcpip.md

 We know how many addresses we want in the smaller subnets, and the previous formula gives us the relationship between the number of addresses and the number of zeros in the mask.\\
 For the 1000 technicians, we need a subnet with at least 1000 addresses (in fact 1002 since the first and last addresses cannt be used!).
 We can deduce the required number of 0's in the mask with the formula.
 1000 < 2^10, so if we set 10 bits to 0 in the mask, we can identify 2^10 = 1024 addresses.
 Also, the mask can be noted /22 in CIDR notation.\\
 We proceed with the same logic for the 200 sales people.
 200 < 2^8, so the mask will be /24.\\
-Finally, the mask for the bosses will be /27.
+Finally, the mask for the directors will be /27.

 What do we do with those masks now?
 We must find the associated address ranges, and we have many possibilities given the large range we started with...